 How Can You Tell If You’re Overly Reliant on Technology?

-As beneficial as technological improvements have become, their usage has become so widespread that many people show signs of dependency.
+As beneficial as technological improvements have become, their usage has become so widespread that many people show signs of overly dependent on technology.

 Are you soaking in a beautiful moment (such as the last seconds of a sporting event or your favorite song being performed at a concert), or are you holding up your smartphone, capturing it for later posting to social media?
 If you’re recording it, you’re simply experiencing it through a screen, just like everyone else will when they watch your video, making your experience no different from theirs.